CagriCatik/Autonomous-Connected-Driving/README.md

-# Automated and Connected Driving Challenges
+# Automated and Connected Driving

 This repository complements the [ACDC MOOC](https://learning.edx.org/course/course-v1:RWTHx+ACDC+3T2023/home) offered by RWTH Aachen University.
 The course provides a comprehensive guide to the development and testing of automated and connected driving functions.

----

 ## Course Overview